 The form of masculinity I was taught as a kid, still means I want to look like I’m self sufficient in the eyes of other people and I don’t want others to know I’m not coping.
-And in truth, I have only one or two bloke I would call a friend and who I would call if I was in trouble.
+In truth, I have only one or two bloke I would call a friend and who I would call if I was in trouble.
 Being male means being tough is the only way!
 No hugs, no tears.
 No fear.
 You have to be as tough as nails to be an Aussie blokes.

 Today Things Are Different

 Of course things are different today for the younger generation.
 I’m really concerned for my grandson and the world he faces.
 I think we have a confusing world for young men growing up today.
-I only hope that the current flag waving feminism that has taken over the public discussion in Australia, will eventually recognise that it’s not all gain to be like men and that not all their talk about “toxic masculinity” is the truth for most men.
+I only hope that the current flag waving feminism that has taken over the public discussion in Australia, will eventually recognise that it’s not all gain to be like men and that their talk about “toxic masculinity” is no where near the truth for most men.
 The fact that the suicide rates for men is three times higher than women, makes it fairly obvious that being male in Australia, is not all a bed of roses.